Coloring a graph with $\Delta-1$ colors: Conjectures equivalent to the Borodin-Kostochka conjecture that appear weaker: Mules and the Main Result

 \subsection{Excluding induced subgraphs in mules}

-Our main goal in this section is to prove Lemma~\ref{K4sOut}, which says that (with only one exception) for $k\ge 7$, no $k$-mule contains $\join{K_4}{E_{k-4}}$ as a subgraph.
+Our main goal in this section is to prove Lemma~\ref{K4sOut}, which says that (with only one exception) for $k\ge 7$, no $\C{k}$-mule contains $\join{K_4}{E_{k-4}}$ as a subgraph.
 This result immediately implies that the Borodin-Kostochka Conjecture is equivalent to Conjecture~\ref{K4Conjecture}.
 This equivalence is a major step toward our main result.
-Our approach is based on Lemma~\ref{K_tClassification}, which implies that if $G$ is a counterexample to Lemma~\ref{K4sOut}, then the vertices of the $E_{k-4}$ induce either $E_3$, a claw, a clique, or an almost complete graph.
+Our approach is based on Lemma~\ref{K_tClassification}, which implies that if $G$ is a counterexample to Lemma~\ref{K4sOut}, then the vertices of the $E_{k-4}$ induce either $E_3$, a claw ($K_{1,3}$), a clique, or an almost complete graph (a graph $H$ is \emph{almost complete} if $\omega(H)\ge |V(H)|-1$).
 Our job in this section consists of showing that each of these four possibilities is, in fact, impossible.
-Ruling out the clique is easy.
+Ruling out the clique is easy, but the other possibilities require more work.
 The cases of $E_3$ and the claw are handled in Lemma~\ref{NoE3}, and the case of an almost complete graph (which requires the most work) is handled by Corollary~\ref{AtMostOneEdgeIn}.
+The rest of the section consists of structural lemmas, which build toward the proofs of Lemmas~\ref{NoE3} and \ref{NoForksThatArentKnives} (which in turn yields Corollary~\ref{AtMostOneEdgeIn}).
+We give names to a few small graphs.
+The \emph{chair} is formed from $K_{1,3}$ by subdividing one edge.
+The \emph{antichair} is its complement.
+The \emph{paw} is formed from $K_3$ by adding a pendant edge at one vertex.
+The \emph{antipaw} is its complement.
+In Sections~\ref{JoinsWithThree} and \ref{JoinsWithTwos}, we depict three of these graphs in Figures~\ref{fig:antipaw} and \ref{fig:chair_antichair}.

 For $k \in \IN$, by a \emph{$k$-mule} we mean a $\C{k}$-mule.